 Tag Archives: Materiality

-REVIEW: GENDERING INFRASTRUCTURE
+GENDERING INFRASTRUCTURE

 I was happy to serve as one of the reviewers for the Open Access e-journal Roadsides‘ Spring 2023 Issue, titled Gendering Infrastructure.
 Many thanks to Sneha Annavarapu and Yaffa Truelove for the invitation.
 To read the full Issue, please visit https://roadsides.net/collection-no-009/.

-RESEARCH: MATERIALITY, EMBODIED LABOR & SOCIAL DIFFERENCE
+MATERIALITY, INFRASTRUCTURAL LABOR & SOCIAL DIFFERENCE

-Below is a selected list of readings that informed my thinking about the connections between infrastructure materiality, embodied labor, and social difference.
+Below is a selected list of readings that informed my thinking about the connections between infrastructure materiality, infrastructural labor, and social difference.
 These readings form a key part of my journal article – “Class, Caste, Gender, and the Materiality of Cement Houses in India” – published in Antipode (2023, 55 (2)).
 Truelove, Y. (2011).
 (Re-)Conceptualizing […]

-PUBLIC: THE CRITICAL CLASSROOM
+THE CRITICAL CLASSROOM

 Below is a list of teaching resources that I drew up as a supplement to my forthcoming (2023, 55(2)) Antipode article, “Class, Caste, Gender, and the Materiality of Cement Houses in India“.
 It’s part of new initiative started by antipodeonline.org, called The Critical Classroom, that aims “to create a commons resource of radical geography teaching […]